tedkotz/ternary/README.md

 ## emu
 My emulator for the ternary computer.
-Currently a hodge-podge of ternary support funtions
+Currently a hodge-podge of ternary support functions

 For reference each trit is stored in two bits.